ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-abstractions.md

 Here are things that should **not** happen:

-### Unnecessary arguments and tangled dependencies.
+### Unnecessary arguments and tangled dependencies

 Did we not say the result depends on `a` and `b` alone?
 The next programmer to look at the code (e.g. future you) won't know that.
 Computing `result` is no